RodrigoZepeda/docker-solubility/README.md

 To run interactive session:
 ```
-docker run -it -v <PATH TO FILE YOU WANT TO WORK ON>:/data --name container1 docker-solubility-v1 /bin/bash
+docker run -it -v <PATH TO FILE YOU WANT TO WORK ON>:/data docker-solubility-v1
 ```

 where ``<PATH TO FILE YOU WANT TO WORK ON>`` is substituted by path to the csv file conaining the Smiles you want to predict.
 See **MANUAL**